 But this is no isolated jungle cabin.
 A two minute walk through the garden brings you out in the centre of the Toucari bay-front where to your left you have the village with its bars, restaurants and kayak/paddle-board hire.
 A minute or two walking through the village and you are at the beach where you can relax or go snorkelling out to Toucari reef - one of the best sites on the island.

 Mango Lodge has been rebuilt due to the damage caused by hurricane Maria last September.
-The new, stronger, brighter, elegant and charming timber cottage is now being finished and furnished now, and we have guests staying from December 2018 onwards.
+The new, stronger, brighter, elegant and charming timber cottage is now finished and we are completing the final furnishings and details.
+We have guests staying from December 2018 onwards.

-The new Mango Lodge will sleep up to 6 guests in 3 bedrooms (plus a day-bed in the living room).
-The master bedroom has a king-size bed, ceiling fan and doors that open out onto the deck with views of the ocean (yes you can sit up in bed and gaze out to the Caribbean Sea).
+The new Mango Lodge will sleep up to 7 guests in 3 bedrooms (plus a day-bed in the living room).
+The master bedroom has a king-size bed, ceiling fan and doors that open out onto the deck with views of the ocean (yes you can sit in bed and gaze out to the Caribbean Sea).
 There is also an en-suite with wc and shower.
 The second bedroom has a queen-size bed, a private balcony facing the ocean, ceiling fan and views of the garden.
 The third bedroom has twin beds, a ceiling fan and views over the garden to the sea.
 There is also a stylish day-bed in the living area which allows for a seventh guest.
 All beds have quality mattresses, superior bedding and mosquito nets.

 The spacious bathroom has an electric shower with instant hot water.
 The kitchen is large, simple and fully equipped with stove, fridge-freezer, coffee machine, toaster, dishwasher, washing machine and all the glassware, crockery and cookware you could need.